Inedo/inedo-docs/Content/installation/upgrading.md

 ### How to View Upgrade Guidance

-On your MyInedo page, choose your Inedo product, current version, and chosen upgrade version, then select **Get Upgrade Guidance**.
+On your MyInedo page, choose your Inedo product, current version, and chosen upgrade version, then select "Get Upgrade Guidance".

 ![Upgrade_Guidance](/resources/docs/myinedo-viewingupgradeguidance-getupgradeguidance.png){height="" width="50%"}